HenriKajasilta/portfolio-analysis/README.md

 pretty intuitive to pair column names to tables.

 In the SQL server we should also have a view called 'summary'.
-SQL code for this view can be founded from the .txt file which is in protfolio folder as well.
-This view is updated when is is called from 'GetPorfolio.R' file, so take care that this view is available in MySQL.
+SQL code for this view can be founded from the .txt file which is in portfolio folder as well.
+This view is updated when it is called from 'GetPorfolio.R' file, so take care that this view is available in MySQL.